cbovar/ConvNetSharp/README.md

 # ConvNetSharp
 C# port of [ConvNetJS](https://github.com/karpathy/convnetjs).
 You can use ConvNetSharp to train and evaluate convolutional neural networks (CNN).

-## Disclaimers
-- In progress: parallel (gpu) implementation using cudafy

 Thank you very much to the original author (Andrej Karpathy) and to all the contributors to ConvNetJS!

 ## Example Code